 The Nursing major has two distinct parts: Pre-Nursing requirements, which are included in the Global Public Health major and the Professional Nursing sequence.
 When a student has registered for and/or completed all the Pre-Nursing requirements, he or she may apply for the BSN professional sequence, which takes two years to complete.
-The Global Public Health Major allows students to complete the Pre-Nursing requirements, which provides students with a solid foundation for the BSN program.
 The Professional Nursing sequence [NUR courses] consists of nursing lecture, simulation and clinical courses that provide students the knowledge, skills, and attitude necessary to become competent and compassionate professional nurses.
 NUR courses are only available to students admitted to the professional nursing sequence.